daxslab/paper-cuban-opensource/README.md

 Abstract
 --------
 Cuban Opensource is a Github repository listing Cuban opensource projects.
-The list is created by Cuban developers contributions, and promoted by word of mouth and email marketing campaing with data colleted with web scrapping techniques.
+The list is created by Cuban developers contributions, and promoted by word of mouth and email marketing campaing with data collected with web scrapping techniques.
 The objective is to know who is developing what, and to create a place where Cuban developers can share a common space.
 The list is hosted at https://github.com/cuban-opensourcers/cuban-opensource.

 **Keywords:** list, Cuba, opensource, developers, Github